wojciechstaszewski4/3DModeling/README.md

 9. **Bottles**
    - A series of bottles modeled with different shapes and proportions.

-1. **Sword**
+10. **Basic Sword**
+    - A simple sword with basic textures and minimalistic design.

+11. **Demonic Sword**
+    - A dark and jagged sword with an ominous appearance, featuring enhanced UVW-mapped textures for high-quality detailing.

+12. **Knightly Sword**
-   - A stylized sword showcasing attention to detail and material design.
+    - A classic, noble sword showcasing refined design and enhanced UVW-mapped textures for improved realism and surface detail.

-1. **Boxer**
+13. **Boxer**
     - A dynamic pose of a boxer, showcasing intricate musculature and action.

-1. **Bruce Lee**
+14. **Bruce Lee**
     - A model inspired by martial arts, capturing an iconic action stance.

-1. **Dancer**
+15. **Dancer**
     - A graceful dance pose with attention to flow and motion.

-1. **Golfer (After Swing)**
+16. **Golfer (After Swing)**
     - A detailed model of a golfer finishing a swing.

-1. **Golfer (Before Swing)**
+17. **Golfer (Before Swing)**
     - A realistic depiction of a golfer preparing to swing.

-1. **Hero**
+18. **Hero**
     - A heroic figure, designed to capture strength and determination.

-1. **Loser**
+19. **Loser**
     - A character with expressive modeling to depict defeat or reflection.

-1. **Runner**
+20. **Runner**
     - A runner in action, focusing on speed and movement.

-1. **Speaker**
+21. **Speaker**
     - A model of a speaker mid-speech, designed for realism and engagement.

 ---